Center-of-Excellence-AI-for-Structures/DSMC/README.md

 ## Installation
 The steps to configure and install the packages are the following:

 1. Create an Anaconda environment and install PyTorch.
-In step 1c, please select the correct Pytorch version that matches your CUDA version from https://pytorch.org/get-started/previous-versions/.
+In step 1c, please select the correct [Pytorch version](https://pytorch.org/get-started/previous-versions/) that matches your CUDA version.
 Open an Anaconda terminal and run the following:

  Step 1a